 Approximately 88% of the Company's YTD 2009 bottle/can volume to retail customers are products of The Coca-Cola Company, which is the sole supplier of these products or of the concentrates or syrups required to manufacture these products.
-The remaining 12% of the Company's YTD 2009 bottle/can volume to retail customers are products of other beverage companies and the Company.
+The remaining 12% of the Company's YTD 2009 bottle/can volume to retail customers are products of other beverage companies or those owned by the Company.
 The Company has beverage agreements under which it has various requirements to meet.
 Failure to meet the requirements of these beverage agreements could result in the loss of distribution rights for the respective product.

 The Company's products are sold and distributed directly by its employees to retail stores and other outlets.
 During YTD 2009, approximately 68% of the Company's bottle/can volume to retail customers was sold for future consumption.
 The remaining bottle/can volume to retail customers of approximately 32% was sold for immediate consumption.
-The Company's largest customers, Wal-Mart Stores, Inc. and Food Lion, LLC, accounted for approximately 19% and 11%, respectively, of the Company's total bottle/can volume to retail customers during YTD 2009.
-Wal-Mart Stores, Inc. and Food Lion, LLC accounted for approximately 20% and 11%, respectively, of the Company's total bottle/can volume to retail customers during YTD 2008.
-Wal-Mart Stores, Inc. accounted for approximately 15% of the Company's total net sales during YTD 2009.
-Wal-Mart Stores, Inc. accounted for approximately 14% of the Company's total net sales during YTD 2009.
-Wal-Mart Stores, Inc. accounted for approximately 14% of the Company's total net sales during YTD 2008.
+The Company's largest customers, Wal-Mart Stores, Inc. and Food Lion, LLC, accounted for approximately 19% and 11%, respectively, of the Company's total bottle/can volume to retail customers during YTD 2009 and accounted for approximately 19% and approximately 14% of the Company's total bottle/can volume to retail customers during YTD 2008.
+Wal-Mart Stores, Inc. accounted for approximately 15% and approximately 14% of the Company's total net sales during YTD 2009 and YTD 2008, respectively.